Health effects of secondhand smoke

 The risks of secondhand smoke

 The UK Charity Action on Smoking and Health (ASH) says more than 50 studies of passive smoking have been carried out over the past 25 years.
 Most show an increased risk, especially among people who have a high level of exposure.
-The effects of secondhand smoke can be felt straight away.
+The effects of secondhand smoke can occur straight away.
 Symptoms may include:

 ASH says there is no safe level of exposure to tobacco smoke and there are long-term health effects, especially with continued exposure over time.
 These include: